 Performance management As our remuneration policy for the Statutory Board consists of fixed remuneration only, remuneration levels for all members of the Statutory Board are equal to remuneration levels in 2018.
-The Supervisory Board assesses and challenges the performance of the Statutory Board based on a set of financial and non-financial key performance indicators: (CPIc).
-These KPIc are strongly aligned with KPIc for the rest of the organisation, and reflect both the interests of our authohiders and our ambilions are a workth manager.
-In assessing the performance of the Statutory Board, arest value is itstached to their performance assessment, given the company's complementary business lines.
-If the performance of a Statutory Board member is consistently under gar, the Supervisory Board member is the responsible Board member.
+The Supervisory Board assesses and challenges the performance of the Statutory Board based on a set of financial and non-financial key performance.

+indicators (KPIs).
+These KPIs are strongly aligned with KPIs for the rest of the organisation, and reflect both the service of the organisation, and reflect both the service of the servi

-Stakeholder engagement We take our stakeholders' views very seriouzly, and wetcome an open dialogue on all aspects of remuneration.
-In 2018, the Supervisory Board initiated an engagement programme with shareholders, provi odvisers and other stakeholders.
-The programme was based on feedback resciencil from investors, as well as the Supervisor's floatent issues in cetation to uze 2018 policy, and to broaden the scope of engagement with shareholders.
+Stakeholder engagement.
+We take our stakeholders views very seriously, and weckome an open dislogue on all aspects of remuneration.
+In 2018, the Supervisory Board initiated an engagement programme with shareholders, rows of where said other stakeholders.
+The programme was based on feedback received from insectors, as well as the Supervisory Board was to further understand stakeholders' concerns and issues in relation to our 2018 policy, and to broaden the scope of engagement with shareholders.

 scope of engagement with shareholders.

-In preparation for the 2020 AGM, a delegation from the Remunersition Committee of the Supervisory Board again consulted with a large cross-section of our shareholder base, prova system, the Works Council, various client an explanation was given about the revised Shareholder remain the Statution and Supervisory Board remanerstion policy, the Supervisory Board Shareholder rewarding loop at em sustainable advanced Shareholder to examine the Statution and Supervisory Board remanerstion policy, the Supervisory Board's view on fismaid understäms, and the Dutch Coporate Governance and Banking Codes.
+In preparation for the 2020 AGM, a delegation from the Remuneration Committee of the Supervisory Board again consulted with a large cross-section of our shareholder bases, purey advisers, the Winter Council, various client against participation and participation of the ending significant participation of the ending significa

-The dialogue with our stakeholders was very constructive Gaining their views on executive pay in general, and Van Lanschet Kempen's remuneration policy in particular, was very valuable.
+The dialogue with our stakeholders was very constructive Gaining their views on executive pay in general, and Van Lanschot Kempen's remuneration policy in particular, was very valuable.
 The topics discussed and the main feedback given are outlined in the table below.